Last Updated on July 2, 2026 by Daniel Globe

 | Reviews | Local praise, tourist notes | Reveals authenticity |

 Read recent reviews, but trust your senses too.
 If a place smells like simmering tomato, garlic, and salt air, you’re close.
 Check wait times before you go, especially at famous spots that don’t take reservations.
-A great Naples restaurant should feel welcoming, rooted, and alive with the city’s delicious, unruly spirit.
+A great Naples restaurant should feel welcoming, rooted, and alive with the city’s spirit.

 Da Michele for Classic Naples Pizza

 At Da Michele, you’ll find classic Neapolitan pizza at its purest, with a Margherita that honors generations of tradition.
-You won’t book a table here, so you’ll join the line and wait alongside locals and travelers for a taste of the real thing.
-That wait becomes part of the charm, building anticipation for a pizza served with unmistakable Naples character.
+Budget roughly €5–8 per pizza.
+You won’t book a table here — the restaurant issues numbered tickets and calls diners in turn as seats open, so you’ll join the queue alongside locals and travelers waiting for a taste of the real thing.

 Classic Margherita Traditions